Tips to help you plan your next epic road trip

 Before I head out on a road trip, I always check to see if I should get my oil change done, even if it’s a bit early.
 I’d certainly rather be safe than sorry.
 Book any necessary appointments well in advance.
-I am finding appointment times are still taking longer than usual.
+I am finding appointment times can still take longer than usual.
 Planning early helps to avoid frustration and disappointment.

 2. Plan your route in advance

 I am all for winging it, but this is not the time.
-Especially with the travel scene still limited and many places requiring reservations.
+Especially with many places still requiring reservations.
+This might be the new normal.
 You will need to book a lot of things in advance.
 Please don’t show up at a hotel at 10 pm and hope they have space for you.

 Ditto showing up at attractions and activities you really want to do.
 It takes effort to plan a road trip, but it’s well worth it to avoid disappointment.